-Ellen Heuven is a Dutch researcher, speaker, trainer and coach in the field of positive psychology.
+Ellen Heuven is a Dutch researcher, public speaker, trainer and coach in the field of positive psychology.
 At the Psychology department of the Utrecht University and the Dutch Institute of Applied Sciences her research focused on emotion work, motivation and empowerment.
-Currently she trains coaches and trainers in positive psychology.
+Currently she designs educational programs and trains medical staff, coaches and trainers in applying positive psychology and positive aging in their daily work.

 Your Psychological Guideline to Positive Aging